-The Prigogine Medal 2020 Award Ceremony was due to take place at the University of Seville on Wednesday 10th June 2020, during the 28th International Conference on Modelling, Monitoring and Management of Air Pollution (Air Pollution 2020).
-However, the ceremony has been postponed to 2021 due to the COVID-19 situation.
-Further details to follow.
+The Prigogine Medal 2020 Award Ceremony was due to take place during the Air Pollution 2020 conference.
+However, the ceremony was postponed to 2021 due to the COVID-19 situation and will now take place at the University of Santiago de Compostela during the 28th International Conference on Modelling, Monitoring and Management of Air Pollution (Air Pollution 2021).

 The Prigogine Medal was established by the University of Siena and the Wessex Institute of Technology in 2004 to honour the memory of Professor Ilya Prigogine, Nobel Prize Winner for Chemistry